ibireme/yyjson/doc/BuildAndTest.md

 yyjson_read_file()
 yyjson_read()
  ```
-This will reduce the binary size by about 60%.
+This will reduce the binary size by about 60%.<br/>
+It is recommended when you don't need to parse JSON.

 ● **YYJSON_DISABLE_WRITER**<br/>
-Define as 1 to disable JSON writer if you don't need to serialize JSON.
+Define as 1 to disable JSON writer.<br/>
 This will disable these functions at compile-time:
 ```c
 yyjson_write()